-Alison Grant is member of Faculty at AHRI and a Professor of International Health at the London School of Hygiene and Tropical Medicine (LSHTM).
-She initially trained as a physician specialising in infectious and tropical diseases and HIV medicine, and continues to see patients at the Mortimer Market centre HIV clinic in London.
-Prof Grant also holds a PhD in epidemiology.
+Professor Alison Grant is member of faculty at AHRI and a professor of international health at the London School of Hygiene and Tropical Medicine (LSHTM).
+She initially trained as a physician specialising in infectious and tropical diseases and HIV medicine, and continues to see patients at the Mortimer Market Centre HIV clinic in London.
+Alison also holds a PhD in epidemiology.
 Her main research interest is improving care for HIV-positive people in resource-limited settings, and preventing tuberculosis (TB).
-Since 1997, Prof Grant’s research has primarily been based in South Africa where her work has focussed on the development and evaluation of interventions to reduce HIV-related illness and death, and particularly HIV-related TB.
+Since 1997, Alison’s research has primarily been based in South Africa where her work has focussed on the development and evaluation of interventions to reduce HIV-related illness and death, and particularly HIV-related TB.
 Major projects she has led and collaborated on include a cluster-randomised trial investigating a point-of-care TB test and treat algorithm for people with advanced HIV disease; evaluation of South African national roll-out of Xpert MTB/RIF, a new TB diagnostic test replacing smear microscopy; investigation of how best to use Xpert MTB/RIF among people attending clinics for HIV care; linkage to care after a rifampicin-resistant Xpert MTB/RIF result and a trial comparing a single round of weekly isoniazid/rifapentine to periodic treatment.

 Work at AHRI

 At AHRI, Alison’s main research interest is to develop and evaluate interventions to interrupt TB transmission.
-Current projects include a programme of work taking a novel ‘whole systems’ approach to preventing transmission of drug-resistant TB in health facilities; a project aiming to improve household contact tracing for TB and a project investigating how TB infection is acquired among young people in rural KwaZulu-Natal.
+Recent research includes a programme of work taking a novel ‘whole systems’ approach to preventing transmission of drug-resistant TB in health facilities; a project evaluating thoracic ultrasound for TB diagnosis; a project aiming to improve household contact tracing for TB, and a project investigating how TB infection is acquired among young people in rural KwaZulu-Natal.
+Current research includes a project looking at drivers of TB transmission in households.
+Future directions include research on detection, implications and management of subclinical TB.

 Click here for a full list of publications.